Soft and delicious English rhubarb custard pudding to celebrate the season. A Nigella Lawson recipe. Sweet and tangy

 - ⅓ cup + 1 tablespoon granulated sugar 75 g/ 2.5 oz

 - Prepare rhubarb: Clean and chop into small pieces, about 3 cm/ 1.2 inch.
-Place in a pot and add the water and 100 g/ 3.5 oz/ 1/2 cup sugar.
-Cover, bring to a boil, simmer on low heat for about 5 minutes.
+Place in a pot and add the water and 100 g/ 3.5 oz/ ½ cup sugar.
+Cover, bring to a boil, and simmer on low heat for about 5 minutes.
 Strain through a sieve, but don't push through the strainer.

 - Make the custard: Beat the eggs, egg yolks, sugar, and vanilla extract with a fork.
 Bring the milk to a boil, but don't let it boil (Note).
 Slowly add the milk to the egg mixture while beating with the fork.
 Add the rhubarb and stir gently.
 Pour everything into a baking dish.

-- Waterbath: Place the baking dish with the custard into a larger baking tray, pour boiling water (from a kettle) into the larger tray to come around halfway up the baking dish containing the custard.
+- Waterbath: Place the baking dish with the custard into a larger baking tray and pour boiling water (from a kettle) into the larger tray to come halfway up the baking dish containing the custard.

 - Bake for 45 minutes to 1 hour.
-It is done when the top of the custard is quivering to the touch but it is not liquid.
-Take the custard out of the water and let stand for a while before serving, it will continue setting while it stands.
+It is done when the top of the custard is quivering to the touch, but it is not liquid.
+Take the custard out of the water and let it stand for a while before serving; it will continue setting while it stands.